jefdewitt/jekyll_portfolio/README.md

 # jekyll_portfolio

 This is the fifth iteration of my portfolio site and third Jekyll project overall.
-There's a lot going on here, from identifying useful workarounds to containing a curated list of resources to extend functionality.
+There's a lot going on here, from identifying useful workarounds to containing resources to extend functionality.
 Jekyll is a great platform right-off-the-bat, but I've added some enhancements and that take it up a notch.
 Here you'll find tools, tips, tricks, and useful strategies.

 If you want your own Jekyll site [here's](https://jekyllrb.com/docs/home/) the documentation.

-The tl;dr version is:

 # Requirements